pnts/methodandmatter/source/writing/guides/end-of-a-cycle.html.md

 ---

 ## Part 2: Reflecting on the Past Cycle
-The second exercise in this series takes a more traditional reflection route, and uses the events of the last cycle to acknowledge and celebrate the accomplishments, challenges, surprises, and meaning that shaped you.
+The second exercise in this series takes a more traditional reflective route, and uses the events of the last cycle to acknowledge and celebrate the accomplishments, challenges, surprises, and meaning that shaped you.
 Some folks like to go through their calendar, photos, journals, bank accounts, and other artifacts before jumping into the reflection questions.

 - What went well?
 - What needs to be celebrated?